Katko v. Briney: Opinion of the Court

 Garold Heslinga of Oskaloosa, Iowa, was the attorney for the appellee (Katko) and Bruce Palmer and H.S.
-Life. also of Oskaloosa, Iowa, represented the appellants (Brineys).
+Life, also of Oskaloosa, represented the appellants (Brineys).

-The Court ruled that using deadly force on intruders in an unoccupied property was not reasonable or justified.
+The Court ruled that using deadly force on intruders in an unoccupied property was not reasonable or justified and therefore not a defense to the tort of battery.
 Briney would have been justified in defending himself with the shotgun if he had been home during the intrusion.
 The plaintiff's status as a trespasser is irrelevant when assessing liability in this case.

-The case stands for the proposition that, although a landowner has no duty to make his property safe for trespassers, he may not set deadly traps against them, holding that "the law has always placed a higher value upon human safety than upon mere rights in property."
+The case is notable for the proposition that, although a landowner has no duty to make his property safe for trespassers, he may not set deadly traps against them, holding that "the law has always placed a higher value upon human safety than upon mere rights in property."
 The court thus ruled for Katko, entering judgment for $20,000 in actual damages and $10,000 in punitive damages.

 Aftermath

-The case had several subsequent results.
 The Brineys sold 80 of their 120 acre to pay the judgment while proceeding with an appeal.
 Three of the Brineys’ neighbors bought the property at auction, paying $1 more than the minimum bid of $10,000.
 After the appeal was denied, they made a leaseback arrangement with the Brineys, but eventually one sold his share to his son for a profit.
 The Brineys and Katko then joined in a lawsuit against the neighbor to create a constructive trust on the profit, but the case was settled before trial in an amount sufficient to close out the judgment against the Brineys.

-As Katko's injury was misreported by the United Press International wire service as having taken place in the Briney residence, several states introduced what were called "Briney Bills" for self-defense, which was not at issue in the case.
+As Katko's injury was misreported by the United Press International wire service as having taken place in the Briney residence, several states introduced what were called "Briney Bills" for self-defense, which was not an issue in the case.
 The Nebraska Legislature act, stating that "no person ... shall be placed in ... jeopardy ... for protecting, by any means necessary, himself, his family, or his real estate property", was overturned due to improper delegation of sentencing authority in State v.
 Goodseal (1971).

 Four years after the case was decided, Edward Briney was asked if he would change anything about the situation.
 Briney replied, "There's one thing I'd do different, though: I'd have aimed that gun a few feet higher."
 Marvin Katko's own home was burgled in 1976, with burglars making off with several valuables.
-Katko would later end his own life on November 15, 1994, using a gun in the front yard of his home.
+Katko later ended his own life on November 15, 1994, using a gun in the front yard of his home.